Our Faith

 Students and staff have various opportunities to participate in activities which promote and enhance their faith development.
 These include:

-- Visits and class retreats coordinted by the Catholic Youth Ministry team.
+• Visits and Youth Ministry workshops coordinated by the Catholic Youth Ministry team.

-- Staff Conference – a one day spirituality focus.
+• Staff Spirituality Day – a one day spirituality focus.

 Sacramental Programs